Dicastery for Institutes of Consecrated Life and Societies of Apostolic Life: Description

 In some places it seems that religious community has lost its relevance in the eyes of women and men religious and is perhaps no longer an ideal to be pursued. [...]
 In many countries, increased state programs in areas in which religious have traditionally been active—such as social service, education and health—together with the decrease in vocations, have resulted in a diminished presence of religious in works which used to be typically those of apostolic institutes. [...] it is necessary to have religious communities with a clear charismatic identity, assimilated and lived, capable of transmitting them to others and disposed to share them, religious communities with an intense spirituality and missionary enthusiasm for communicating the same spirit and the same evangelizing thrust; religious communities who know how to animate and encourage lay people to share the charism of their institute, according to their secular character and according to their different style of life, inviting them to discover new ways of making the same charism and mission operative.

 On 21 November 2014, Pope Francis declared a "Year of Consecrated Life" to begin on 30 November 2014, the First Sunday of Advent and continue to the Feast of the Presentation of Jesus at the Temple, 2 February 2016.
 The Congregation for Institutes of Consecrated Life and for Societies of Apostolic Life planned a number of initiatives to facilitate encounters between members of different expressions of consecrated and fraternal life in the various Churches.

 Pope Francis addressed the Congregation in January 2017 on the theme of "Fidelity and perseverance" saying, "it is clear that one must first let oneself be evangelised in order to engage in evangelisation."

-Institute of consecrated life
+Institutes of consecrated life

 Institutes of consecrated life are canonically erected institutes in the Roman Catholic Church whose members profess the evangelical counsels by vows of chastity, poverty, and obedience.
 There are two types:

 Religious institutes

 Religious institutes are characterized by the public profession of vows, communal life, and a degree of separation from the world.

-Orders

-Some Institutes are called Orders.
+Some institutes are called Orders.
 These are Institutes in which, for historical reasons or because of their character or nature, solemn vows are made by at least some of the members.
 All members of these orders are called regulars (because they are governed by a Rule (regula)), and if they are women they are called nuns (moniales).
 The orders are older than the congregations.

-Congregations

 Other religious institutes are called congregations.
 Their members make simple vows; women who have taken these vows are known as sisters.